celestiary/mglt/README.md

 A Multi-Gravitational Lense Telescope would combine the lensing from multiple objects to form a synthetic aperature.
 So the task is to search for combinations of lenses that focus at a point somewhere in our Solar System.

+### Collimating Lens
+The light arriving at the telescope would need to be filtered to remove the starlight from the lensing source, leaving only the objective's light for collection.

+A related topic may be collimating lenses and their effectiveness.
+Some lasers achieve beams that diverge from parallel less in ~arcminute range, or better for larger lasers.
+See  https://en.wikipedia.org/wiki/Collimated_beam#Lasers

 ### Calculator
 The code in this repo is currently used for a WIP calculator at https://celestiary.github.io/mglt/